-Hamas has claimed responsibility for a shooting in Jerusalem that killed three people, shortly after Israel and the group extended a ceasefire in Gaza.
+Hamas has admitted to carrying out the shooting in Jerusalem that killed three people, shortly after Israel and the group extended a ceasefire agreement in Gaza.

-In a statement released hours after the shooting near a bus station in Jerusalem today, Hamas called it a "natural response to the unprecedented crimes committed by the occupiers of the Gaza Strip and against children in Jenin", an Israeli-controlled area in the West Bank.
+In a statement issued hours after the shooting near a bus station in Jerusalem today, Hamas called it "a natural response to the unprecedented crimes of the Gaza Strip occupiers and against children in Jenin," the Israeli-controlled area of the West Bank.

-Israeli police said two suspects in a car, one armed with an M-16 rifle and the other with a pistol, carried out the attack.
-Video circulating on social media showed two men getting out of a white car and opening fire on people waiting for a bus, before being shot dead by security guards and bystanders at the scene.
+Israeli police said the attack was carried out by two suspects in a car, one carrying an M-16 rifle and the other a handgun.
+Video circulating on social media shows the two men getting out of a white car and firing at people waiting for a bus, before being shot dead by security personnel and bystanders at the scene.

-Police also found ammunition and other weapons in their car, adding that the two had been jailed by Israel.
-Hamas identified the gunmen as brothers Murad Nemr, 38, and Ibrahim Nemr, 30, members of the group’s armed wing in east Jerusalem.
+Police also found ammunition and other weapons in their car, adding that the two men had previously been imprisoned by Israel.
+Hamas identified the two gunmen as brothers Murad Nemr, 38, and Ibrahim Nemr, 30, members of the group's armed wing in eastern Jerusalem.

-Israeli Prime Minister Benjamin Netanyahu said the quick action of soldiers and civilians helped prevent a more serious attack.
+Israeli Prime Minister Benjamin Netanyahu said the swift action of soldiers and civilians helped prevent a more serious attack.
 "My government will increase the distribution of weapons to the people," he said.

-Israeli President Isaac Herzog, meeting with US Secretary of State Antony Blinken, said the shooting was an example of the "endless war" against militant groups such as Hamas.
-Mr Blinken called it a reminder of the threat "Israelis face every day".
+Israeli President Isaac Herzog, in a meeting with U.S. Secretary of State Antony Blinken, said the shooting was an example of the "endless war" against armed groups like Hamas.
+Blinken called it a reminder of the threat that "Israelis face every day."

-Violence has increased in the West Bank since Hamas launched a rocket attack on southern Israel on October 7 and Tel Aviv’s response in the Gaza Strip.
-Two weeks ago, an Israeli soldier was killed and five others were wounded in an attack on a checkpoint at the entrance to a tunnel linking the West Bank to Jerusalem.
-Israeli police shot and killed all three attackers.
+Violence has escalated in the West Bank since Hamas's attack on southern Israel on October 7 and Tel Aviv's retaliatory operation in the Gaza Strip.
+Two weeks ago, one Israeli soldier was killed and five wounded in an attack on a checkpoint at the entrance to the tunnel connecting the West Bank to Jerusalem.
+Israeli police shot dead all three attackers.

 The Ezzedine al-Qassam Brigades, the armed wing of Hamas, claimed responsibility for the attack.